Zzl615/pip_libs/README.md

-# pip_libs
+# Python Libraries

-Some Librarys in Python
+some libraries that I find useful in daily work

+## How To Packaging and Distribution